MicrosoftDocs/office-developer-client-docs.ru-RU/docs/outlook/selecting-an-api-or-technology-for-developing-solutions-for-outlook.md

 The tables in this section define evaluation criteria in the following categories:

-- Functional criteriaDescribes the things you can and cannot do with the technology.
+- Functional criteriaDescribes the things you can and cannot do with the technology.

-- Development criteriaDescribes the development tools or information you need to use the technology
+- Development criteriaDescribes the development tools or information you need to use the technology

-- Security criteriaDescribes the security and permissions issues related to the technology.
+- Security criteriaDescribes the security and permissions issues related to the technology.

-- Deployment criteriaDescribes the recommended deployment and distribution methods for the technology.
+- Deployment criteriaDescribes the recommended deployment and distribution methods for the technology.

 ### <a name="objective-evaluation-criteria-for-the-apps-for-office-platform"></a>Objective evaluation criteria for the apps for Office platform
 <a name="OLSelectAPI_ObjectiveEvalCritApps"> </a>